thycotic/ss-docs/authentication/x509-certificate/index.md

 If you enable certificate policy validation and logging, you may have server connections rejected due to certificates that violate the set policies.
 These errors are recorded in the security audit log.
 If the information logged there is not enough to determine why a certificate was rejected, you can get additional log details by enabling TLS Debugging.
 This adds detailed information to the logs about each certificate checked.

 Due to the possibility of exposing sensitive information in the logs, TLS debugging requires two steps to enable:

-1. Click to select the **Enable TLS Debugging and Connection Tracking** check box.
+$1
-1. Change the global logging level to DEBUG.
+$21.
+Change the global logging level to DEBUG.
 To do this, edit the `web-log4net.config` file in the root folder of your Web application.
 Follow the comments in the file to comment out the current log level line (the default is INFO), and uncomment the line that sets the value to DEBUG.

 > **Important:** Only enable TLS debugging when you are actively troubleshooting a certificate validation issue.
 Disable this option when you are not to prevent logging of certificate details.